raselhasan111/shonkhipto/README.md

 # shonkhipto
-URL Shortener written in python, fastapi.
+URL Shortener written in python-fastapi and nextjs.